FilipaAfonso/Afonso-et-al.-2025/README.md

 Kernel Quadratic Function is used to assess density of ES across the sum of all rasters.
 Normalization (0-1) is employed to facilitate data interpretation.

 #ScriptUse
-1 - Open script
+1 - Open script;
+2 - For Correlation analysis install packages 'Raster', 'ggplot2', 'dplyr', 'corrplot'; for Density analysis install package 'Raster';
-2 - Insert data in folder 'Data/' and erase example files 3 - Run script
+3 - Insert data files in folder 'Data/' and erase example files;
+4 - Run script;
-4 - Final step creates a plot with the analysis outputs
+5 - Final step creates a plot with the analysis outputs.

+shinyapp:

 If you have any further questions, please contact me at: fmafonso@fc.ul.pt